March 3, 2023

 5. Dessert, even if they are keto-friendly

-Read More: Carnivore and OMAD Diet | Results In 2 Weeks!
+Learn more: Carnivore and OMAD Diet | Results In 2 Weeks!

-ABC Diet Results?
+ABC Diet Results

 The drastic changes in calorie intake can cause the body to enter starvation mode, resulting in weight retention rather than a loss after 50 days.
 Additionally, returning to a regular diet may lead to weight gain after completing the ABC Diet.